Feirell/nd-bezier/README.md

 > `bezier` refers to the [bezier package](https://www.npmjs.com/package/bezier), StaticBezier is the export of this package.
 > The tests can be found in tests/test-performance.js

-As you can see StaticBezier is about 3.82 times faster than, for example, the bezier package.
-But this comes at the cost that the creation time is lower.
+As you can see StaticBezier is about 3.82 times faster than, for example, the bezier package, but this comes at the cost that the creation time is lower.
-So if you often need to change the control points and then calculate one or two points for this curve, then you should use the bezier package.
+So if you often need to change the control points and then calculate one or two points for this curve, then you should use another Bézier package.

-If you need to calculate multiple values of the curve or your bezier has static control points, then the StaticBezier provides you with a faster and more versatile alternative.
+If you need to calculate multiple values of the curve, or your bezier has static control points, then the StaticBezier provides you with a faster and more versatile alternative.